Roger Casement: America and Germany

-Casement did not learn about the Easter Rising until after the plan was fully developed.
-The German weapons never landed in Ireland; the Royal Navy intercepted the ship transporting them, a German cargo vessel named the Libau, disguised as a Norwegian vessel, Aud-Norge.
-All the crew were German sailors, but their clothes and effects, even the charts and books on the bridge, were Norwegian.
+The German weapons never reached Ireland.
+The British had intercepted German communications coming from Washington and suspected that there was going to be an attempt to land arms at Ireland, although they were not aware of the precise location.
+The ship transporting the arms—the German cargo vessel Libau, disguised as a Norwegian vessel, Aud-Norge, under Captain Karl Spindler—was apprehended by HMS Bluebell on the late afternoon of Good Friday.
+About to be escorted into Queenstown (present-day Cobh), County Cork, on the morning of 22 April, Captain Spindler scuttled the ship by pre-set explosive charges.
+All of the crew were German sailors, though their clothes and effects, plus charts and books, were Norwegian, and the surviving crew became prisoners of war.

 As John Devoy had either misunderstood or disobeyed Pearse's instructions that the arms were under no circumstances to land before Easter Sunday, the Irish Transport and General Workers' Union (TGWU) members set to unload the arms under the command of Irish Citizen Army officer and trade unionist William Partridge were not ready.
 The IRB men sent to meet the boat drove off a pier and drowned.

-The British had intercepted German communications coming from Washington and suspected that there was going to be an attempt to land arms at Ireland, although they were not aware of the precise location.
-The arms ship, under Captain Karl Spindler, was apprehended by HMS Bluebell on the late afternoon of Good Friday.
-About to be escorted into Queenstown (present-day Cobh), County Cork on the morning of Saturday 22 April, Captain Spindler scuttled the ship by pre-set explosive charges.
-Its surviving crew became prisoners of war.